Baltimore Truck Accident Attorney

-How Is Fault Determined in an 18-Wheeler Accident?
+How Is Fault Determined in a Baltimore 18-Wheeler Accident?

 In an 18-wheeler accident, fault is determined by looking at a number of factors to identify how the accident occurred and, as a result, who was responsible for causing the accident.
 In many cases, the actions of the police are critical to determining fault in a truck accident.

 The police may issue a traffic citation or arrest a driver for a criminal traffic violation.
 If the driver is ultimately convicted on the citation or criminal charge, it is strong evidence that the trucker’s unlawful driving caused the accident.
 The police may also draft an accident report in which they designate one or more drivers responsible for the wreck.

 In addition, we may look at pieces of evidence from the accident, including accident scene photographs, vehicle data, and damage/repair reports.
 These pieces of evidence are often used by accident reconstruction experts to prepare a report, diagram, or other model demonstrating how the accident occurred and who was responsible for causing it.

 Finally, we may also look at other circumstantial evidence that indicates a party’s negligence, such as the truck driver’s logs, the truck load manifest, or the truck maintenance records.
 These may be strong evidence that negligent driving or negligent use or maintenance of the truck caused the accident.

 Although many people may simply assume that a truck accident is like any other car accident, truck accidents are often more complicated than crashes involving passenger vehicles, pedestrians, or motorcycles.
 This is due to several factors.